rabbitmq/rabbitmq-website/site/api-guide.md

 </pre>

 This sends a message with delivery mode 2 (persistent), priority 1 and content-type "text/plain".
-Use the <code>Builder</code> class to build a message properties object with as many properties as needed, for example:
+Use the `Builder` class to build a message properties object with as many properties as needed, for example:

 <pre class="lang-java">